-The Department for Education has said pupils in England will instead be awarded grades based on teacher assessments.
+The Department for Education has said instead, pupils in England will be awarded grades based on teacher assessments.

 – What is the new approach?

-Students will receive a calculated grade.
+Students will get a calculated grade.
 This will be reached taking into account a number of factors.
 Teachers will be asked to give their judgment about the grade they think the student would have received if exams had gone ahead.

 Exams have been cancelled in May and June in light of the #coronavirus pandemic.— Department for Education (@educationgovuk) March 20, 2020

 Exam regulator @ofqual and other exam boards will work with teachers to provide grades based on teacher assessments, coursework and mock results.

 They will consider evidence and data including performance on mock exams and non-exam assessment, and exam boards will then combine that information with other data including previous attainment, to come up with the calculated grade.